merlijnkersten/forsofija/README.md

 see the Pluto notebook (Julia)!
-If you can't open those, you can open the HTML/PDF versions (:
+It's not super straightforward to run (you need the images in the 'Images May 25 2020 - May 24 2021' folder) so I also attached a static HTML version.